 Business owners have no shortage of fires to put out and that’s amplified exponentially now during these unprecedented times.
 While it’s easy to think about cutting your marketing budget first over other costs, it could very well hurt your bottom line in the long run.
 If you’re not sure where to start or what to spend when it comes to increasing your efforts, you’ll need to call in the professionals.

 The fact is that research shows advertising and marketing spend increase during an economic downturn is a smart business move.
-Simply put, reduced ad spending during the recession correlates with reduced revenue on the upswing.
-With the right approach and some help from marketing experts, increasing your efforts and budget in some areas could prove to be worth a serious return on investment.
+Simply put, reduced marketing during a crisis like a recession correlates with reduced revenue on the upswing.
+With the right approach and some help from marketing experts and even a business coach, increasing your efforts and budget in some areas could prove to be worth a serious return on investment.